GustavoReinaldi/cronometer-vanilla-js/README.md

 A Vanilla Javascript application that works like a timmer.
 The only Goal of this project is to test some javascript functionalities in a simple and basic project.

+You can access a full featured demo of timmer-vanilla-js [here](https://gustavoreinaldi.github.io/timmer-vanilla-js/).

 ![image](https://user-images.githubusercontent.com/51121788/147620890-2b6b4ae8-3ba5-4183-8c0a-452b012362fb.png)

 This application allows you to use all the [functionalities](#functionalities) by pressing the buttons with the mouse or using your keyboard with their respective keys.